 The balance sheet can be the single most frustrating thing for a business owner.
 If you are having trouble with your balance sheet my first suggestion is to hire an accountant.
 My second suggestion is to use Quickbooks which automatically generates your balance sheet so that you don’t have to worry about it.
-But there are many early stage companies and a little bit less sophisticated small businesses that aren’t using Quickbooks yet, and can’t afford a CPA.
-So if you are just using an Excel spreadsheet, or a piece of paper and pencil to do your accounting and someone asks you for a balance sheet, do not fret, you can create your own balance sheet.
-Here is a detailed blog post on how to create a projected balance sheet that will get you started.
+But there are many early-stage companies and a little bit less sophisticated small businesses that aren’t using Quickbooks yet, and can’t afford a CPA.
+So if you are just using an Excel spreadsheet, or a piece of paper and pencil to do your accounting and someone asks you for a balance sheet, do not fret, you can create your own balance sheet with our free balance sheet template.

 1. Paid in Capital – Before I jump in to Paid in Capital mistakes, I just wanted to make sure that you understand the basics of a balance sheet.
 At the end of the day, in order for your balance sheet to balance, you need your Assets to equal your Liabilities plus your Owner’s Equity.
 Paid in capital is an owner’s equity account.
 The definition of paid in capital is “the capital contributed to a corporation by investors through purchase of stock from the corporation.”
 For most small businesses Paid in Capital is the amount of cash you personally invested in the business to get it started.
 You may have had other investors as well when you started, their investment plus your investment should be the total of Paid in Capital.